jsgoyette/wanchain-docs/tutorial-crosschain-bitcoin.md

 const web3wan = new Web3(new Web3.providers.HttpProvider(config.wanchain.url));
 ```

-For the final piece of the setup, let's use keythereum and unlock our Wanchain
+For the final piece of the setup, let's use keythereum and unlock the Wanchain
-account private key.
+account keystore.
 Make sure to put in the correct Wanchain address, the
 correct path to the keystore file, as well as the correct keystore passphrase.

 ```javascript